Linuxury/Arch-Linux/README.md

 sudo ufw allow 1714:1764/udp
 ```

-Finally, to confirm all are added (they are mostly to allow Steam services)
+Finally, to confirm they have all been added (they are mostly to allow Steam services)

 ```javascript
 # Show the status of UFW